Marinovp/terraform-beginner-bootcamp-2023/README.md

 To automatically approved an apply, this can be done using the `--auto-approve` eg. `terraform apply -auto-approve`

+### Terraform Destroy
+command: `terraform destroy`
+This will destroy rerources created by tge apply command.

 ### Terraform Lock Files
 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.